-Lots of graffiti and street art around the world includes nature.
+Lots of graffiti and street art around the world includes images of nature.
 Have you seen any?
 There are pictures of nature’s place in our urban world and messages about environmental protection.
 Political graffiti sometimes uses elements from nature.
 Often, nature images are used to make point unrelated to the environment.
 This is the nature of graffiti.

 You can be a part of this gallery about the ideas that motivate us and art in public places.
 If you see nature in graffiti, take a picture and upload it here.
 We’re making a world-wide, crowd-sourced gallery of images of graffiti and street art with images and themes from nature and the environment.